HOME *

 THERMAL -- Student pilot's description of a container for hot coffee.

-VOR -- Unique radio station which makes a needle dance around the face of an instrument.
+VOR -- Unique radio station which makes a needle dance around the face

 WAC CHART -- Map showing female army bases.